37 Cheap Items that Will Remain Priceless in Prepping

 1. Toilet Paper

-Running out of toilet paper following a disaster scenario would be awful and certainly no laughing matter.
+Running out of toilet paper following a disaster scenario would be awful, and no laughing matter.
 But if it’s already too late to stock up, these are some toilet paper alternatives that you can still turn to.
+Family Cloth

 2. Kleenex

-You’re still going to need kleenex to stop a runny nose when you have a cold.
-This is one item that a lot of preppers forget about, so it’s sure to be in high demand following a major disaster.
-I always have tissues stocked, but I want to start with some reusable ones.
+You’ll still need Kleenex to stop a runny nose when you have a cold.
+This is one item that many preppers forget about, so it’s sure to be in high demand following a major disaster.
+I always have stocked tissues, but I want to start with reusable ones.
 Reusable Wipes/Tissues

 3. Batteries

-If you’re experiencing a long-term power outage in your region, I can assure you that batteries are going to be worth their weight in gold.
-By stocking up on batteries now, you’ll have a lot to barter with and still be able to enjoy certain comforts that help take your mind off of your situation.
+If you’re experiencing a long-term power outage in your region, I can assure you that batteries will be worth their weight in gold.
+By stocking up on batteries now, you’ll have much to barter with and still enjoy certain comforts that help take your mind off your situation.

 4. OTC Medicine